Purely functional programming: Strict versus non-strict evaluation

 Each evaluation strategy which ends on a purely functional program returns the same result.
 In particular, it ensures that the programmer does not have to consider in which order programs are evaluated, since eager evaluation will return the same result as lazy evaluation.
 However, it is still possible that an eager evaluation may not terminate while the lazy evaluation of the same program halts.

 An advantage of this is that lazy evaluation can be implemented much more easily; as all expressions will return the same result at any moment (regardless of program state), their evaluation can be delayed as much as necessary.

 Parallel computing

-Purely functional programming simplifies parallel computing since two purely functional parts of the evaluation never interact.
+In a purely functional language, the only dependencies between computations are data dependencies, and computations are deterministic.
+Therefore, to program in parallel, the programmer need only specify the pieces that should be computed in parallel, and the runtime can handle all other details such as distributing tasks to processors, managing synchronization and communication, and collecting garbage in parallel.
+This style of programming avoids common issues such as race conditions and deadlocks, but has less control than an imperative language.

+To ensure a speedup, the granularity of tasks must be carefully chosen to be neither too big nor too small.
+In theory, it is possible to use runtime profiling and compile-time analysis to judge whether introducing parallelism will speed up the program, and thus automatically parallelize purely functional programs.
+In practice, this has not been terribly successful, and fully automatic parallelization is not practical.